 ©Andrey Burmakin / Adobe Stock

-It was difficult for me to write this article.
+It was difficult for me to write this article about pro-ana sites.
 It meant having to go back there.
-Back to pro-ana.
+Back to the pro-ana sites.
 Back into the darkly supportive online pro-ana sites where I harvested solace and motivation.

 There are cliques here: anorexia, bulimia, EDNOS, anorexics starting at a higher BMI.
 There is a home for everyone on pro-ana sites.
 I click into the anorexia subsection and click on a topic with a lot of replies.
 It’s titled “Your dream BMI.”

 There’s a lot of humor here, the user’s joke about finally getting down to zero, and GIFs are lurching all down the page.
 Your ideal BMI is known as UGW here, or ultimate goal weight.
 It’s what we’re all after.
 Or were, some of us were able to get out, some of us faded out.

 “Ana" stands for the illness anorexia nervosa and "pro" connotes an obsessive and absolute devotion to it.”

 Another topic on the pro-ana sites was titled ‘my upper arms are disgusting,’ which featured an uploaded image of a malnourished woman picking at her triceps in the mirror.
 She gets the support she craves.
 These people understand what she’s going through; they understand the self-hatred and fear and shame that crashes over her.
 They discuss their own flaws, their “chubby stomach,” “broad, flabby shoulders,” their “tiny thigh gaps.”
 She is comforted by them as they tell her she looks so beautifully thin.
 I can feel the relief she must feel as she is validated, the loosening of her chest just for a moment.

 It must be really difficult for someone without an eating disorder to understand the allure of a Pro-Ana site.
 I was never a member of any pro-ana sites, but you didn’t have to be to view all of the content.
 I was also very sporadic in using this site, but when I would arrive back, it felt like someone was giving me the needle so I could inject my addiction.
 Sweet and pure.